alpaca-lang/alpaca/Tour.md

       match my_rec with
         {x=xx} -> (xx, my_rec)

-1. Functional Updates
+1. Record Transformations

-    Records can be updated and extended with the same syntax.
+    Records can be transformed and extended with the same syntax.
+Alpaca doesn't consider these "updates" since the original record never changes.
 If we wanted to add fields `x` and `y` to an existing record `rec`, it's pretty straightforward:

         let a_new_record = {x=1, y=2.0 | rec}